theoapps/tphil.github.io/projects.md

 <br><br>
 ### iHowl (2012)
-Location-based message broadcasting for iOS.
+Anonymous location-based message broadcasting for iOS.
+Push notifications and all.
 To be resurrected in the future.

 <br><br>
 ### Zombie Outpost (2011)